-> - Many marine species, such as whales, tunas, and sharks, spend much of their lives on the high seas, migrating along the highways and byways of great Ocean basins from feeding to spawning grounds, and back again.
+- Many marine species, such as whales, tunas, and sharks, spend much of their lives on the high seas, migrating along the highways and byways of the great Ocean basins from feeding to spawning and breeding grounds, and back again.

 - Other species spend their entire lives in the high seas, living and breeding along the mighty submerged mountain ranges that span the global Ocean.

-- Discoveries made in ancient, deep-sea coral fields and on seamounts teeming with life yield potentially life-saving medicines and enhance our understanding of global biodiversity.
-Yet we know more about the surface of the Moon than we do about the deep-sea bed of the high seas.
+- Discoveries being made in ancient, deep-sea coral fields and on seamounts teeming with life are yielding potentially life-saving medicines and enhancing our understanding of global biodiversity.
+Yet more people have ventured into outer space than to the deepest depths of our Ocean and we know more about the surface of the Moon than we do about the deep-sea bed of the high seas.

-- More people have ventured into outer space than to the deepest depths of our Ocean.
-At its deepest point the Ocean is nearly 11 km deep (over 2 km deeper than Mount Everest is high), yet the deep sea seems a whole different world away.
+- At its deepest point the Ocean is nearly 11 km deep (over 2 km deeper than Mount Everest is high), yet the deep sea seems a whole different world away.
 Only 0.0001% of the deep seafloor has so far been studied and it is estimated that millions of species living there are yet to be discovered, as well as potential cures for fatal diseases.

 - The high seas provide critical ecosystem services for our planet – from fisheries to climate regulation.
 As examples, current estimates of the economic value of carbon storage by the high seas range from US$74 billion to US$222 billion per year while high seas fisheries raise up to US$16 billion annually in gross catch.

-- So why has so little of the high seas (only 1.2%) been protected?
-Firstly, they are not the responsibility of any one State, but belong to all of us.
+- So why has so little (only 1.2%) been protected?
+Firstly, the high seas are not the responsibility of any one State, but belong to all of us.
 And whilst it is pretty straightforward to protect areas within national waters, for most of the high seas there are no clear rules, which has meant that for too long protecting high seas marine life has been placed on the “too difficult pile”.

 - The United Nations Law of the Sea Convention (UNCLOS), an international treaty that many call ‘the Constitution of the Ocean’ was negotiated through the 1990s to determine which marine areas States have jurisdiction over, and which are areas of international responsibility.
 Since then, several agreements have been made to regulate specific activities, like seabed mining and fishing for highly migratory and straddling fish stocks.
 Under these treaties, particularly for fishing, a plethora of organizations have been set up to manage different types of fishing or specific species on the high seas, which the Global Ocean Commission coined as a ‘spaghetti soup’ of acronyms.

-- It is an expensive, ungainly system that needs fixing – and updating to address the challenges of this century.
+- It is an expensive, ungainly and ineffective system that needs fixing.
 And it still leaves major gaps in coverage.
-With a focus on organizing States around extracting life from the Ocean, inadequate attention has been focused on keeping marine life in the sea to regenerate biodiversity and build resilience to climate change.
+With a focus on organizing States around extracting life from the Ocean, inadequate attention has been focused on organizing the protection of high seas marine life.

 - Currently, there is no legal mechanism with which to establish fully protected marine areas in most parts of the high seas, no mechanism to undertake environmental impact assessments and no agreement for access and benefit sharing of marine genetic resources in areas beyond national jurisdiction.